shafr/shafr.github.io/_audio_books/single_books/the-others.md

 Great example on how not to start the book.
 If you would skip first 5 minutes and just begin from detective story it would be much better.
 But i'm glad that i forced myself through that part.

-It's a nicely written detective / action story (kind of stereotipical and trying to satisfy all ethnic groups), with fair amount of humour.
+It's a nicely written detective / action story (kind of stereotypical and trying to satisfy all ethnic groups), with fair amount of humour.

 But then the paranormal stuff comes...
 I would not say i'm a big fan of those.